 Full Immersion Whitewater Kayaking Weekend with Tumalo Creek!
 The Full Immersion Kayaking Weekend is a two and a half day introductory progression series to whitewater and a great launching point for the aspiring life-long kayaker.
-Participants will learn safety techniques, basic paddle strokes, how to read swift water and avoid hazards and boat control while enjoying the company and encouragement of other novice course mates and expert Tumalo Creek guides.
-Full Immersion is suggested as a course for visitors and locals looking to challenge themselves and gain advanced whitewater skills.
+Participants will learn safety techniques, basic paddle strokes, how to read swift water, avoid hazards and utilize boat control while enjoying the company and encouragement of other novice course mates and expert Tumalo Creek guides.
+Full Immersion is suggested as a course for visitors and locals looking to challenge themselves and gain whitewater skills.

 Tumalo Creek guides are American Canoe Association (ACA) certified and have been guiding on the Deschutes and Mckenzie for decades.